Legal Statements Associated with the Employment Process

 All other applicants should respond "No".

 Effective 9/1/15, military employment preference affects the interview process.
 If six or fewer applicants are chosen for an interview, a qualified veteran's preference applicant from the pool must be interviewed.
-If more than six are interviewed, 20% of the number interviewed that are qualified military employment preference applicants must be interviewed.
+If more than six applicants are interviewed, 20% of the interviewees must be those claiming a military employment preference.
 If there are no military employment preference applicants in the qualified applicant pool, this guideline does not apply.

 Use this chart as a reference for applying this standard to your applicant pool if it has applicants who self-identify as eligible for military employment preference: